jayadamsmorgan/LTF/docs/TAG_SYSTEM.md

 # Tag System

-The TAF tag system is a powerful feature for categorizing, organizing, and selectively running your tests.
+The LTF tag system is a powerful feature for categorizing, organizing, and selectively running your tests.
 By assigning tags to your test cases, you can easily create and execute different test suites on the fly.

 This is especially useful for:
 *   Creating subsets of tests, like `smoke`, `regression`, or `performance`.